Metro-east football players still starring in Division I

 OKLAHOMA

-Austin Seibert, kicker-punter Belleville West: Seibert went 2-3 on his field goal attempts with a long 36 yards.
-Seibert was also 4-4 on extra points to go along with two punts that averaged 47.5 yards.
-Oklahoma went on the beat Iowa State 34-24.
+Austin Seibert, kicker-punter Belleville West: Seibert went 1-1 on his field goal attempts with a long 22 yards.
+Seibert was also 6-6 on extra points to go along with two punts that averaged 39.0 yards.
+Oklahoma went on the beat Baylor 45-24.

 MISSOURI

-Tucker McCann, K, O'Fallon: McCann went 3-3 on extra points in the 31-21 loss to South Carolina.
+Tucker McCann, K, O'Fallon: McCann went 2-4 on extra points attempts and 0-2 on field goal attempts in the 26-17 win over Vanderbilt.

 NEBRASKA

-Tanner Farmer, OL, Highland: Farmer anchored an offensive line that gained 78 rushing yards and 126 yards through the air in the 63-3 loss to Ohio State.
+Tanner Farmer, OL, Highland: Farmer anchored an offensive line that gained 157 rushing yards and 217 yards through the air in the 24-17 win over Minnesota.

 WYOMING

-Brian Hill, RB, Belleville West: Hill rushed 22 times for 142 yards and two touchdowns in the 52-28 win over Utah State.
+Brian Hill, RB, Belleville West: Hill rushed 22 times for 119 yards and three touchdowns in the 69-66 3OT loss to UNLV.

 WESTERN KENTUCKY

-Nolan Dowling, long snapper, Belleville East: Dowling successfully completed 9 out of 9 snaps (7 extra points, 2 punts) in the 49-21 win over Florida International University.
+Nolan Dowling, long snapper, Belleville East: Dowling started and played in his 50th career game successfully completing 10 of 10 snaps (6 extra points, 2 field goals, 2 punts) in the 45-7 win over North Texas University.
+Dowling became te first player in progam history to start 50 games.

 SIU CARBONDALE

 Markese Jackson, LB, East St. Louis.
-Jackson recorded four tackles including one tackle for a loss in the 35-28 win over South Dakota.
+Jackson recorded one tackle in the 21-14 loss to Youngstown State.

 Kyron Watson, LB, East St. Louis.
-Watson recorded seven tackles in the 35-28 win over South Dakota.
+Watson recorded two tackles in the 21-14 loss to Youngstown State.

 NORTH DAKOTA STATE

-Pierre Gee-Tucker, LB, Belleville West: Gee-Tucker recorded five tackles in the 24-3 win over Youngstown State.
+Pierre Gee-Tucker, LB, Belleville West: Gee-Tucker led the team in tackles with 12, two tackles for a loss and a sack in the 41-17 win over Indiana State.

-Dom, Davis, CB, Belleville West: Davis recorded two tackles and 24-3 win over Youngstown State.
+Dom, Davis, CB, Belleville West: Davis recorded two tackles in the 41-17 win over Indiana State.

 SOUTHEAST MISSOURI

-Tyler McLemore, WR, Alton: McLemore caught four passes for 46 yards in the 17-10 loss to Jacksonville State.
+Tyler McLemore, WR, Alton: McLemore caught two tackles for 22 yards in the 24-10 loss to UT Martin.

 SOUTH DAKOTA STATE

-Charlie Harmon, OL, O’Fallon: Harmon anchored a line that rushed for 225 yards and passed for 219 yards in the 35-28 loss to SIU Carbondale.
+Charlie Harmon, OL, O’Fallon: Harmon anchored a line that rushed for 415 yards and passed for 215 yards in the 28-21 win over South Dakota.

 Comments